 The Erasmus Mundus programme is a global scheme to enhance the quality and attractiveness of European higher education worldwide.
 As an Erasmus Mundus programme, Euroculture offers a framework that promotes valuable exchange and dialogue between cultures and prepares students for a global, knowledge-based society.

-Find out more about Erasmus Mundus in the EM Masters Student Handbook.
+Find out more about Erasmus Mundus here.

 2017 - 2022